Chapter 9 : Awkward Situations

 I stop in my tracks, though I don’t turn around.
 The light is low in the hall, the watery sleet and hazy clouds outside casting a gloomy shadow over the shapes inside.
 I take a deep breath, my insides seeming to writhe in anxiety.

-“We should talk,” he says when he’s finally reached me.
+“We should talk,” Sirius says when he’s finally reached me.
 I feel his hand on my shoulder.

 “About what?”
 I answer unhelpfully, not bothering to turn around still.
 My stomach feels foul again.

 “I don’t know Sirius.
 Just forget about last night, okay?
-I was drunk.”
-I say, not meeting his bright gaze.
+We were drunk.”
+I say, not meeting his gaze.

-“Rora, come on-” He grabs hold of my arm now.
+“Rora, come on, I know that’s not true-” He grabs hold of my arm now.
 This makes me angry.

 “I will not,” I snap again, jerking myself away from his grasp.
-“You’re the one who should work out what happened, not me.”
+“You’re the one who should work out why I’m upset, not me.”

 And before I give him the chance to respond, I yank myself away and practically run up the stairs from him.

 I sit in my four poster bed that evening, curtains drawn.
-I am pouring over my star charts, attempting to distract myself.
-My feet are crossed and my hair is falling over my face in messy waves.
-Marigold is off pursuing Alexander again, and Emmeline is probably downstairs in the common room with the boys.
+I am pouring over my star charts, attempting to distract myself by reviewing for my class tomorrow.
+My feet are crossed and my caramel hair is falling over my face in messy waves.
+Marigold is off pursuing Alexander again, and Emmeline is probably downstairs in the Common Room with the boys.
 But that is the last place I want to be right now.

 The clock strikes eleven.
 My stomach gives an uncomfortable and loud growl.

 I shouldn’t have skipped dinner, I sigh angrily to myself.
 But there was nothing for it.
-I couldn’t bring myself to deal with his questions.
-If I had to endure the horribly awkward tension between Sirius and I again, I might spontaneously combust.
-At this rate, I may never eat again.
+I couldn’t bring myself to deal with their questions.
+And with all the schoolwork I had to do piling up, I had decided to avoid my friends.

 “Hey Ems, want anything from the kitchens?
 I’m gonna go grab some food.”

-So I continue out the portrait hole.
-When I am out, I glance cautiously around.
+When I have climbed out the Portrait Hole, I glance cautiously around.
 The corridor is deserted.
 Only the infinitesimal flicker of the candle lanterns along the walls give any sign of movement.
 I take a step out.

 “Do be careful, it is a strange night tonight, the full moon is high,” The Fat Lady warns.
 I turn to her and shrug.
 “I’ll be alright, I’m just going to the kitchens,”